fakemanoan/fakemanoan.github.io/docs/faq.md

 The stock camera doesn't work well with our device.
 I suggest using GCam Go or Open Camera.

 ## My phone shuts off randomly and when I plug it in, it is at 0%!
 Your battery is severely degraded and needs replacing.
-This is not an issue with the ROM.
+This is a hardware issue, not an issue with the ROM.

 ## VoLTE/WiFi Calling isn't working!
-All Samsung devices use a proprietary IMS stack which is what is used for VoLTE and WiFi calling.
+All Samsung devices use a proprietary IMS stack, which is what is used for VoLTE and WiFi calling.
 This cannot work on LineageOS at this time.

 If you require VoLTE and WiFi Calling I suggest using a stock ROM or a Samsung based ROM, like FloydROM or other OneUI ports.